Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Premium features:

-- Medical-grade — used in clinical research
+- Medical-grade — it’s actually used in clinical research.

-- Superior bioavailability — Albion Minerals chelate
+- Superior bioavailability — thanks to that Albion Minerals chelate.

-- Sustainability — carbon-neutral manufacturing
+- Sustainability — they’re committed to carbon-neutral manufacturing.

 Considerations:

-- Most expensive option in our testing
+- This was the most expensive option in our testing.

 #4 Life Extension Magnesium Glycinate — Research-Backed